marcovth/cfphp/README.md

-# cfphp

 ![Alt text](./cfphp-logo.png?raw=true)

-cfphp - coldfusion cfml to php parser.
+# cfphp - coldfusion cfml to php parser.

 This is a first alpha attempt to code a cfml-to-php parser.